chrisrycx/swecomp/README.md

 # swecomp
-Python scripts associated with SWE competition
+Python scripts associated with SWE competition.

+For more information about the competition see: crceanalytics.com/blog